AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/AllExternalInterfacesOfType.md

 QueryService.AllExternalInterfacesOfType Method
 ===============================================
-AutomationML 2.1 APIReturns all ExternalInterfaces which are instances of the Interface class defined by the provided *interfaceClassPath*.
+Returns all ExternalInterfaces which are instances of the Interface class defined by the provided *interfaceClassPath*.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)